 For Unix or MacOS, run:

-After activation of a virtual environment, every python code you run will use the python interpreter of this environment.
+After activation of a virtual environment, every Python code you run will use the Python interpreter of this virtual environment.

 1. Manually installing/uninstalling new packages